 ECS is staffed by full- and part-time doctoral and master’s level clinicians.
 These independently licensed professionals play a vital role in supporting our workforce through the Employee Assistance Program (EAP); Deployment Stress Management Program (DSMP); Alcohol and Drug Awareness Program (ADAP); crisis deployment; 24/7 support line; family advocacy case management; compassionate action consultations and; information and referrals.

 In the Department of State/Headquarters

 You may want to contact someone in the Department of State right away.
-FLO, particularly the Crisis Management Team, is available to provide confidential guidance and referral.
+GCLO, particularly the Support Services Team, is available to provide confidential guidance and referral.
 In addition, the Employee Consultation Service (ECS) has licensed clinical social workers available to help work through family crises.
 In some cases, you may want to contact MED Mental Health Services (M/MED/MHS).
 Both offices respect confidentiality and consider employees and spouse to be independent clients.
 Members of tandem couples may prefer to select different counselors.
-See Chapter 9 for resources and contact information.
+See Section 9 for resources and contact information.